ColinSulli/TriviaTime/README.md

         - Piano mode only uses certain keys and replicates a real (miniature) piano--an image showing users what to do is displayed when Piano mode is selected.
         - Users can press any key to see an animation, but only the keys shown in the piano image will actually play sounds.
     - TUTORIAL:
+        - Selecting "Tutorial" mode will automatically put the user into the interactive tutorial after a short countdown.
         -